How to Price Your Massage Therapy Services for Maximum Profitability

 When pricing your services, you can choose to charge based on time (e.g., 60-minute, 90-minute sessions) or based on the type of service (e.g., Swedish massage, hot stone massage).

-Time-based pricing is common in the massage industry, allowing clients to choose a time frame that works for them while giving you a clear structure for your pricing.
+Time-based Pricing: Time-based pricing is common in the massage industry.
+This approach allows clients to select the duration of their session, typically 60-minute or 90-minute options, while providing you with a clear structure for your rates.

 How to Communicate Your Pricing to Clients